 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
+Mains supply. ----- --

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-Where seen, plumberwork is of copper and PVC materials.
-The shower room is fitted with a shower unit, wash hand basin and W.C.
-The W.C. apartment is fitted with a W.C. unit and wash hand basin only.
+Where seen, plumberwork is generally of copper and PVC materials.
+The bathroom is fitted with a bath unit, wash hand basin and wc.

 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
-No tests whatsoever were carried out to the system or appliances.
-Gas fired central heating boiler with a supply of radiators.
+No tests whatsoever were carried out to the system or

+appliances.

+Gas fired boiler with a supply of radiators.